iharuya/ayay/README.md

 # AyAy Project

 AyAy is account abstraction wallet (ERC-4337 compliant) for daily payments.

 With the native interfaces, the payment process is as easy as PayPay.

+Payee can be offline!

 bluetooth?